 Don't burn your cashews!

-If you’ve never roasted your own nuts, you’re in for such a treat!
-It’s super easy to do, and the results make the house smell amazing.
-And fresh, smoky roasted bacon cashews, still warm from the oven are a real delight.
+If you've never roasted your own nuts, you're in for such a treat!
+It's super easy to do, and the results make the house smell amazing.
+And fresh, smoky, vegan bacon bits, still warm from the oven or air fryer are a real delight.

 Roasted nuts darken slightly when they're ready, and the line between not done and overdone is thin.
 Keep an eye, and don't skip the stirring.
 It's key to preventing a burnt mess!